Emsa001/ft_async/README.md

 # FT_ASYNC 🪄

-This project is a asynchronous task manager written in C. It allows you to create, start, and manage asynchronous tasks.
+This project is an asynchronous task manager written in C. It allows you to create, start, and manage asynchronous tasks.

 ## Table of Contents
 - [Introduction](#introduction)